ionelmc/python-fields/README.rst

 ..

 :Q: But you're abusing a very well known syntax.
-You're using attribute access as a list of strings.
+You're using attribute access instead of a list of strings.
 Why ?
-:A: Yes.
+:A: Yes. [*]_

 ..